 Have you ever walked into a bathroom that smells like Satan himself just farted, only to find a giant turd floating in the toilet bowl?
 The longer that toxic stew of feces sits there, the worse the smell gets—and the same applies to your colon.

-Remember, smelly farts are nothing to be ashamed of.
-In fact, they are often the side effect of a healthy diet.
-So, don’t be afraid to rip ass.
+Remember: smelly farts are nothing to be ashamed of, so don’t be afraid to let ‘er rip.
 As Benjamin Franklin said so eloquently about 240 years ago, “Fart proudly.”

 (PS—if you're interested in learning how to make yourself fart on command, we have you covered.)